 In other words, the eCommerce sector is poised for growth.
 And with a growing number of new customers, online retailers increasingly look for ways to create delightful customer experiences in ways that drive loyalty and increase revenue opportunities—the same outcomes that good customer service in stores would create.
 In fact, the same recent McKinsey article recommended that retailers “ensure that the digital experience is truly ‘zero friction,’” and that creating an “in-store feel to the digital experience” will help meet new customer expectations.

 Many retailers have already invested in artificial intelligence (AI)-powered solutions such as virtual assistants, live chat, and integrated messaging to not only create these frictionless experiences and help customers in real-time, but also to empower agents and make their experiences as employees just as delightful.
-Consider, for example, how Albertsons recently implemented Nuance’s AI-powered virtual assistant and live chat to assist customers through their shopping experience.
+Consider, for example, how American grocery company Albertsons recently implemented Nuance’s AI-powered virtual assistant and live chat to assist customers through their shopping experience.

-Global retailer H&M is the latest organization to take advantage of the Nuance Intelligent Engagement Platform, deploying a combination of virtual assistant, live chat, and Google’s Business Messages to assist customers through their shopping experience and provide real-time answers to inquiries.
-This confluence of technologies can help alleviate some of the call volume in contact centers, so that live agents can focus on customers’ toughest challenges without affecting other customers wait times, giving consumers more choice and flexibility while shopping online, as well as a positive customer experience.
+Global retailer H&M is the latest organisation to take advantage of the Nuance Intelligent Engagement Platform, deploying a combination of virtual assistant, live chat, and Google’s Business Messages to assist customers through their shopping experience and provide real-time answers to inquiries.
+This confluence of technologies can help alleviate some of the call volume in contact centres, so that live agents can focus on customers’ toughest challenges without affecting other customers wait times, giving consumers more choice and flexibility while shopping online, as well as a positive customer experience.

 Learn more about the Nuance Intelligent Engagement Platform here.